NeoZ666/RecessionAnalysis-Python/README.md

 Here, we will inspect our data for
 >Outliers
 >Missing or Incomplete values
->Data that needs to be transformed or preprocessed so it's in the correct format to be used by your model
+>Data that needs to be transformed or preprocessed so it's in the correct format to be used by the model

 ## Summary Statistics:-
 Using summary statistics to understand the scope, scale, and shape of the dataset.